Permit Services in Coral Springs 2026: Complete Building Permit Solutions for Broward County

 Building Permits in Coral Springs

-The Building Permit is the master permit issued for new construction, additions, structural alterations, change of use or occupancy, and substantial interior renovations affecting load-bearing or fire-rated assemblies.
-In Coral Springs, the most common Building Permit applications involve substantial residential additions including second-story additions, kitchen and bathroom renovations affecting structural or fire-rated assemblies, conversions of garages or porches to habitable space, accessory structure construction including pool houses and detached garages, and pool and outdoor living construction.
+The Building Permit is the master permit issued for new construction, additions, structural alterations, change of use or occupancy, and interior renovations affecting load-bearing or fire-rated assemblies.
+In Coral Springs, the most common Building Permit applications involve residential additions including second-story additions, kitchen and bathroom renovations affecting structural or fire-rated assemblies, conversions of garages or porches to habitable space, accessory structure construction including pool houses and detached garages, and pool and outdoor living construction.

 Building Permit applications in Coral Springs require signed and sealed architectural plans, structural engineering plans, mechanical, electrical, and plumbing plans where applicable, energy compliance documentation, HVHZ product approval documentation, a current survey, and a site plan.
 Coral Springs's zoning code imposes setbacks, height limits, lot coverage maximums, accessory structure regulations, and architectural compatibility standards.